Are you ready for a seriously awesome potato recipe that's versatile and perfect for any time of day?

 - 1.5 cups whole wheat or white panko bread crumbs

-- Heat 2-3 tsp vegan butter over medium-high heat in a large skillet.
+- Heat 2-3 teaspoon vegan butter over medium-high heat in a large skillet.
 Add garlic, onion, carrots, broccoli, bell pepper, and mushrooms.
 Cook for 2-3 minutes.
 Add spinach and green onion.
 Sauté until tender.
 Season with a pinch of salt (about ⅛-1/4 tsp).

 - Mash vegetables into potato mixture.
 Refrigerate mixture until cool enough to handle.

-- Measure out approx. 2 tbsp of potato mixture, roll it into a ball and flatten into a ¾" patty.
+- Measure out approx. 2 tablespoon of potato mixture, roll it into a ball and flatten into a ¾" patty.
 Arrange patties on parchment paper.
 Makes 14-18 patties.
 Chill or freeze so that patties are firm before breading.

 - Gather 3 bowls or shallow dishes.
 Fill the first with ½ cup flour, the second with a well-blended mixture of unsweetened plant milk, cornstarch and salt, and the third with panko bread crumbs.